 And those are just touching on the beans & rice cuisines of the world.
 There are way too many to list here, but, you can bet that there is a combo of beans and rice in every culture in the world.
 Which is pretty amazing when you think of it, and proof of what a vitally nutritious and sustaining combo beans & rice really are.

 This recipe for Coconut Red Beans & Rice is Caribbean inspired.
 In Jamaica, they call this dish Rice & Peas, and the dish is a Sunday tradition.
 This tradition goes back to the African slaves, who were brought to Jamaica to work on sugar plantations.
 They made this version of African Waakye with coconut milk and spices every Sunday, their one day free of work, and usually gathered together with family and neighbours to eat.
 Rice & Peas was always a feature.

 Nutritious Beans & Rice

-There are reasons why the combo of beans & rice are so common and popular world wide.
-First, it’s a highly nutritious combo.
+There are reasons why the combo of beans & rice is so common and popular worldwide.
+First, it's a highly nutritious combo.
 Rice & Beans are high in protein, fibre, and minerals, including iron & potassium.
 Rice & beans together, make a complete, and, an economical protein.
 Secondly, beans & rice are staple foods around the world, because they are both easy to grow in so many climates.
-Finally, both beans, when dried, and rice, will keep for long periods of time after harvest and they don’t require refrigeration.
+Finally, both beans, when dried, and rice, will keep for long periods after harvest and they don't require refrigeration.